oussamaouanane/fd-normalization-tool/README.md

 The tool will automatically read your database and lets you manipulate it.
 Deleting the unnecessary functionnal and the non-functionnal dependencies are needed to display the keys or check the 3NF/BCNF normalization/export in 3NF normalized form.

+## Source

+- D. Maier: The Theory of Relational Databases

+## Problems

+The decomposition doesn't work, the algorithm is probably correct but we had issues in the export part with SQLite.

 ## Authors

 Written by Oussama Ouanane and Guillaume Kerckhofs